Books I've recently finished.

 THE BOOK TRAILER BELOW, made by a reader, does a nice job of giving the basic facts about my life.
 Thank you

-Once he started school, Carl continued to wander about in the woods above his house, but as he grew older, he participated in several sports.
+Once he started school, Carl continued to wander about in the woods above his house but, as he grew older, he participated in sports.
 He was good enough to make most teams, but not good enough to play much.
 He describes himself as a classic second-stringer.
-"I was too slow and too short for basketball; I was too small for football, a little too chicken to hang in there against the best fastballs.
+"I was too slow and too short for basketball; I was too small for football, too frightened to hang in against a good fastball.
 So, by my senior year the only sport I was still playing was golf."

 Carl attended the University of California, Berkeley during the heady days of student protest over Vietnam.
 He participated in many of those protests, but looking back is not so sure how he feels about those days.
 "Yes, we students were right about Vietnam.
 It was a waste.
 But I'm not sure we understood much of what was happening.
 I thought I knew everything back then, and I cringe to think how little I actually knew."

 As an adult, Carl has worked primarily as a teacher, though he also has had some time in the newspaper business.
 He played basketball and taught volleyball for many years, but one-too-many sprained ankles forced him to give up both games.
 Carl still loves playing golf early on Sunday mornings at Jefferson Park, a classic old public golf course located on Beacon Hill in Seattle.
 Jefferson is the course on which Fred Couples learned to play.
 (Yes, Fred Couples learned the game on a public golf course.)
-Carl's handicap at present is 11.1.
-Most mornings before work he goes to the gym to do some weight-lifting and spend some time on the elliptical machine.
+Carl's handicap at present is 9.4.
+Now that he is retired, Carl goes to the gym every morning to do some light weight-lifting and spend some time on the elliptical machine.

-Married and the father of Marian Deuker, Carl currently teaches in the Northshore School District outside of Seattle.
-He is the author of ON THE DEVIL'S COURT, HEART OF A CHAMPION, NIGHT HOOPS, PAINTING THE BLACK, HIGH HEAT, RUNNER, GYM CANDY, and PAYBACK TIME.
+Married and the father of Marian, Carl currently teaches in the Northshore School District outside of Seattle.
+He is the author of ON THE DEVIL'S COURT, HEART OF A CHAMPION, NIGHT HOOPS, PAINTING THE BLACK, HIGH HEAT, RUNNER, GYM CANDY, PAYBACK TIME, SWAGGER, and GUTLESS (9/2016).
 ON THE DEVIL'S COURT was YA book of the year in South Carolina; HEART OF A CHAMPION was named book of the year in Nebraska, Pennsylvania, and Tennessee; NIGHT HOOPS won in Nebraska; and HIGH HEAT also won the Golden Sower award in Nebraska.
 GYM CANDY was book of the year in Iowa.

 Carl Deuker welcomes fan letters and will always write back.
 He prefers e-mail because he replies more quickly. email@example.com

-He will eventually get to regular mail, but that always takes him longer.
+He will eventually get to regular mail, but that usually takes him longer.

 In the late 1960's, as a student at UC Berkeley, Deuker participated in the many protests over People's Park, an empty, unused lot that had been transformed into a park.
 The protests were in response to the decision by the University of California to close the "park," fence it, and keep people out.